 In the case Bluebeam disappoint you, or you just need an eay-to-use OCR tool to make your files searchable, you can use Bluebeam OCR alternative tools.
 Here for Mac and Windows users, there are 2 best Bluebeam OCR alternative recommended to you.

 The Bluebeam OCR tool is one of the key features in Bluebeam Revu.
 The tutorial above shows you how to use it to scan your PDF documents to searchable and selectable data.
-If Bluebeam OCR is unavailable in your edition of Revu, or if this feature fails when you try to use it, you can use other OCR software such as Cisdem PDF Converter OCR or OmniPage to do the job instead.
+If Bluebeam OCR not working, and you can not fix this problem even with our solutions, maybe it’s time to turn to other OCR software such as Cisdem PDF Converter OCR or OmniPage to do the job instead.